-- Note 1: The higher loss is explained by the fees incurred for the proxy fight and the issuance of options which generated exceptionally high expenses. - Note 2: The higher loss is explained by the fees incurred for the proxy fight and the costs of maintenance and maintaining the mining property. - Note 3: The postponement of the first transformation project resulted in Mason Graphite conducting a non-financial asset impairment charge.
+- Note 2: The higher loss is explained by the fees incurred for the proxy fight and the issuance of options which generated exceptionally high expenses. - Note 3: The postponement of the first transformation project resulted in Mason Graphite conducting a non-financial asset impairment charge.
 The lost in the three-month period of 2020 was due to this impairment charge of \$3,098,083.
 For the three-month period ending March 31, 2020, the impairment charge was undervalued of \$1,315,968 as property, plant and equipment and tangible assets were undervalued by the same amount as of March 31, 2020.
 In the year ended June 30, 2020, the impairment charge is properly assessed. - Note 4: The postponement of the first transformation project resulted in Mason Graphite conducting a non-financial asset impairment test that resulted in an impairment charge.
 The higher loss was due to this impairment charge of \$38,863,710.